Infosheets

 - The European Commission tasked Mario Draghi, former European Central Bank President, to prepare a report of his personal vision on the future of European competitiveness.
 The Draghi report, published in September 2024, highlights the innovation gap between the EU and its main competitors.
 It presents a set of recommendations to make the EU more competitive on a global scale, incentivise breakthrough innovation, and improve commercialisation of R&I.

 - The European Commission had tasked a High Level Expert Group, chaired by former Portuguese Minister for Research, Manuel Heitor, to provide advice on the future Framework Programme by November 2024.
-The High Level Expert Group's report sets out 12 specific recommendations to ensure the robustness and excellence of the programme, as well as its capacity to respond to current and future challenges Europe faces.
+The High Level Expert Group's report sets out 12 specific recommendations to ensure the robustness and excellence of the programme, as well as its capacity to respond to current/future challenges Europe faces.

 - The interim evaluation of Horizon Europe – which delivers valuable insights into the implementation of the current Framework Programme (Horizon Europe) – has been published on 30 April 2025.

 - The Report on the assessment of the implementation of Horizon Europe adopted by the European Parliament in March 2025 suggests improvements for future EU research & innovation funding programmes.
-The report urges the Commission to ensure FP10 remains an independent Union Programme and insists the Framework Programme’s budget should receive a substantial upgrade to 220 billion euros, in line with the target of 3% of GDP spending on R&D.
+The report urges the Commission to ensure FP10 remains an independent Programme and insists on a budget of 220 billion euros for FP10, in line with the target of 3% of GDP spending on R&D.

 Position papers by the EU Member States